Monday, June 7, 2010

 5. In order to safeguard student access to the Internet:

-• Students shall receive instruction on appropriate Internet use, which shall include cautions against disclosing personal information in public forums or arranging to meet in person with individuals whom students have “met” only on-line in the absence of appropriate assurance that the disclosure or meeting is safe.
+• Building principals will take measures to protect the safety and security of students when using e-mail, chat rooms and other forms of direct electronic communication; • Students shall receive instruction on appropriate Internet use, which shall include cautions against disclosing personal information in public forums or arranging to meet in person with individuals whom students have “met” only on-line in the absence of appropriate assurance that the disclosure or meeting is safe. • The disclosure, use, and dissemination of personal information regarding students must be in compliance with Juneau School District Board Policy 5770, Parent and Student Right of Privacy and Board Policy 8330, Student Records; and

-• The district shall monitor the online activities of students using the district’s computer network, through direct observation and/or technological means, in an effort to prevent student access of restricted materials and other inappropriate use of the district’s computer resources.
+• Access to material deemed a) obscenity, b) child pornography, or c) “harmful to minors” as that term is defined in the Children’s Internet Protection Act shall be restricted by Internet filtering software or other technologies. • The district shall monitor the online activities of students using the district’s computer network, through direct observation and/or technological means, in an effort to prevent student access of restricted materials and other inappropriate use of the district’s computer resources.

 The term “harmful to minors” is defined by the Children’s Internet Protection Act as meaning any picture, image, graphic image file, or other visual depiction that

-• depicts, describes, or represents, in a patently offensive way with respect to what is suitable for minors, an actual or simulated sexual act or sexual contact, actual or simulated normal or perverted sexual acts, or a lewd exhibition of the genitals; and
+• taken as a whole and with respect to minors, appeals to a prurient interest in nudity, sex, or excretion; • depicts, describes, or represents, in a patently offensive way with respect to what is suitable for minors, an actual or simulated sexual act or sexual contact, actual or simulated normal or perverted sexual acts, or a lewd exhibition of the genitals; and • taken as a whole, lacks serious literary, artistic, political, or scientific value as to minors.

 In addition to the blocking or filtering measures the district takes in order to comply with the Children’s Internet Protection Act, the Superintendent may authorize the District’s data processing department to use filtering software or other technology-based protection systems to restrict access to websites that the Superintendent determines serve no educational purpose and contain content or facilitate activities that are inappropriate for students to access or engage in at school, are substantially likely to disrupt the district’s operations or educational program, or are potentially harmful to students in ways other than those contemplated by the Children’s Internet Protection Act.
 If restrictions on access to a website are under consideration for reasons other than those described above, the decision on whether to restrict access to the site shall be submitted to the district’s Committee for Re-evaluation of Educational Resources for review and the provision of a recommendation in accordance with the process established pursuant to BP 1515 and 1515R.